jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 [Here's one
 example.](https://github.com/bitcoin/bitcoin/pull/12360#issuecomment-383342462)

-Manual testing of new features is always welcome.
+Manual testing of new features and reported issues is always welcome.

-A comment that is really helpful in review: "here's what I tested and my methodology", particularly to back up a tested ACK.
+A comment that is really helpful in review: "Here's what I tested and my methodology", particularly to back up an ACK.

 While you're reviewing, adding tests yourself helps you understand the behaviour and you can send them to the author who can add them to the PR too.